Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 283:
 - By ML500.

+cube 284:
+- By JustHyperCL.
+- Collab with ML500.

 cube 285:
 - By bugpesto.
 - Reworks the original icon to look more like a knight from Castle Crashers.